SP4Sci/SP4Sci.github.io/content/submit.md

 ## Paper Submission

-Submissions to the workshop will be handled through **EasyChair**.
+Submissions to the workshop will be handled through **HotCRP**.

-> 🔗 The EasyChair submission link will be provided soon.
+> 🔗 The submission link will be provided soon.
 > Please check this page regularly for updates.

 ---